aminbeigi/aminbeigi.com/README.md

 ## Description
 Source code for the [aminbeigi.com](http://aminbeigi.com/) website.
-In its current state it is a stateless app with no backend created using HTML and CSS.
+In its current state it is a stateless app with no backend created using only HTML and CSS.

 ## Contributions
 Contributions are always welcome!